spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 # Universal Interface Model

-The universal interface model (UIM) delivers the foundation for describing interfaces and behavior across all views.
+The universal interface model (UIM) is the foundation of interfaces and behavior across all views.
 As such, as SPES ML modeler, you will never explicitely instantiate elements of the UIM, as you will instead create elements of the functional, logical and technical viewpoints.
 However, as the UIM is the basis for all interfaces in each viewpoint, you will implicitely use the UIM all the time.
 The following section describe the concepts of the UIM and how they map to SPES ML model elements of the different viewpoints.
 The description uses a mathematical language to describe the concepts.
 While it is certainly helpful to have an understanding of the underlying mathematical theory, the actual modeling with SPES ML is done on a higher level of abstraction.

 ## General Concepts
 ### System Elements

-A system element models the behaviors of (a part of) a system.
+A system element models the behavior of (a part of) a system.
 Each system element consists of a syntactic and a semantic interface.
 An example for a system element in the logical viewpoint is a logical component.
+System elements interact via sending and receiving typed messages via their input and output channels.

 The *syntactic interface* describes the system element's input and output channels where each channel is a typed communication link between system elements.
 In the context of the communication between system elements, the instances of the data types are called *messages*.